EqualOcean interviewed with Gao Tianyao (高天垚), partner at Legend Star(联想之星) on July 1, 2019.

 AI commercialization situations by industries

-Healthcare and financial services are the next biggest markets, though AI companies in are required to build some deep connection within the industries.
+Healthcare and financial services are the next biggest markets, though AI companies are required to build some deep connection within these industries.
 Education, just like healthcare, is also a promising market but it takes time.

 Auto companies are targeting a huge existing market.
 Although autonomous driving technology is not ready yet, companies get revenue from ADAS and intelligent cockpit solutions.